National frameworks to address hate crime in Slovakia

 Individual needs assessments are conducted by law enforcement, the courts or CSOs.
 The police are obliged to provide victims with information on their rights and the contact details of victim support organizations.
 If necessary, the police can help the victim contact a support provider.
 CSO providers cannot obtain a victim's contact information to reach out to them on their own initiative.
 It is thus up to the victim to get in touch with a selected service provider.
 Slovakia's legislation requires the sensitive and respectful treatment of victims by police.
 Police officers are regularly trained on the needs of particularly vulnerable victims.

 A victim can be accompanied by a person of their choice, including a CSO representative, during criminal proceedings.
 Interpretation services are also available to victims.
 Special protection measures can be applied to particularly vulnerable victims, including hate crime victims.
 These include interviewing victims in the presence of a psychologist; recording the interview or using audio-visual devices; having the interview conducted by an officer of the same sex as the victim; and imposing restriction orders on the suspect and informing the victim about their release from custody.
-Special support to vulnerable victims can be granted for a period of at least 90 days, with the possibility of prolongation.
+Special support to vulnerable victims can be granted for a period of at least 90 days, with the possibility of extension.

 Hate crimes in Slovakia are exclusively handled by the Office of the Special Prosecutor and tried by the Specialized Criminal Court.
-Hate crimes victims have no special procedural rights.
+Hate crime victims have no special procedural rights.
 Compensation from the offender can be sought during criminal proceedings.
 The victim must submit the claim for compensation before the end of the investigation, either verbally or in written form.
 The court may decide on the compensation or refer the victim to claim damages in civil proceedings.
 Compensation can be awarded for material damages, bodily harm and moral damages.
 In case compensation cannot be paid by the perpetrator, it can be provided by the state.
 For certain types of crime, Slovakia's legislation allows criminal proceedings to be terminated, such as when the foreseen prison sentence does not exceed five years, when a settlement is reached and when the victim gives their consent.

 Moreover, Slovakia's Ministry of the Interior has established 16 information offices for victims of crimes located across the country, usually based in a district office in the regional headquarters.
 The offices were established in accordance with the amended Act No. 583/2008 Coll. on the Crime Prevention and Other Anti-Social Activity Prevention and on Amendments and Additions to Certain Acts.
 Their primary responsibility is to provide comprehensive support to all types of victims by offering information on their rights, referring them to appropriate support organizations, and conducting awareness-raising activities.
 Specifically, they provide information to victims of crime and other anti-social activities within the scope of the right to information established by a special regulation, provide victims of crime and other anti-social activities with professional assistance, and co-operate and exchange information with the government and civil society sectors.
 On the local and national levels, the offices collaborate on a daily basis with intervention centres, entities providing assistance to crime victims, social service providers, and public authorities.
-The Information offices have enabled a network of 358 support providers for victims of crime.
+The Information Offices have established a network of 358 support providers for victims of crime.

 Hate crime capacity building